SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/migrate-from-classic-workflows-to-power-automate-flows.md

 To create and author flows, users primarily use [Power Automate website](https://flow.microsoft.com/en-us/) while users can also [create flows from within SharePoint](https://support.microsoft.com/office/create-a-flow-for-a-list-or-library-in-sharepoint-or-onedrive-a9c3e03b-0654-46af-a254-20252e580d01?ui=en-us&rs=en-us&ad=us) or using the [Power Automate mobile app](https://docs.microsoft.com/power-automate/mobile-create-flow).

 To learn more about building workflows using Power Automate in SharePoint, start here: Business apps and Business process [automation in SharePoint](https://docs.microsoft.com/sharepoint/dev/business-apps/introduction-to-sharepoint-business-process-integration).

+## Feature gaps between classic workflows in SharePoint and Power Automate flows

+Many people feel there are significant feature gaps between SharePoint Designer (classic) workflows and Power Automate flows, but the list is not long.
+Of course, there are some gaps and workarounds you should consider in your planning as you move from classic workflows to Power Automate flows.

+* **30 day run limit for flows** – SharePoint Designer workflows can run endlessly, but flows have a 30 day lifespan.
+Getting beyond this limitation means your flow will need to call itself in a re-entrant way to restart the clock ticking.
+* **HTTP Connector** – Flow has an HTTP connector (as an action), but it is a Premium connector.
+If you use HTTP calls extensively, you’ll want to create a “service account” user with a Power Automate license and run these flows with that user account to minimize your licensing costs.
+* **Custom permissions on list items** – While there is not a flow action to accomplish this, it is possible to do it with an HTTP call.
+* **Reusable Flows** – Using some modular thinking, you can create a master flow which a flow per list or library can call to do the heavy lifting.
+(In some ways this is even preferable, as you can edit a flow which is used in many locations centrally.)
+Alternatively, you can use flow actions to discover all of the lists or libraries which match some criteria and run the flow on them all on a timer.
+* **Workflow history storage** – Flows maintain a history in the context of the flow itself in the Power Automate dashboard.
+If you need tracking in your sites, you can have the flow log information in a list you create.

+While these gaps do exist, as you can see there are workarounds for each of them.

 ## Modern approvals with Power Automate flows